wfcommons/WfCommons/docs/source/generating_workflow_benchmarks.rst

     benchmark = WorkflowBenchmark(recipe=BlastRecipe, num_tasks=500)
     # generate a specification based on performance characteristics
     path = benchmark.create_benchmark(pathlib.Path("/tmp/"), cpu_work=100, data=10, percent_cpu=0.6)

+In the example above, the workflow benchmark generator first invokes the WfChef recipe to generate a task graph.
+Once the task graph has been generated, each task is set to be an instance of the workflow task benchmark.
+For each task, the following values for the parameters of the workflow task benchmark can be specified:

+- :code:`cpu_work`: CPU work per workflow task.
+The :code:`cpu-benchmark` executable (compiled C++) calculates an increasingly precise value of π up until the specified total amount of computation (cpu_work) has been performed.
+- :code:`data`: Individual data volumes for each task in a way that is coherent with respect to task data dependencies (in the form of a dictionary of input size files per workflow task type).
+Alternatively, a total data footprint (in MB) can be defined, i.e., the sum of the sizes of all data files read/written by workflow tasks, in which case uniform I/O volumes are computed for each workflow task benchmark.
+- :code:`percent_cpu`: The fraction of the computation's instructions that correspond to non-memory operations.

 Translating Specifications into Benchmark Codes
 -----------------------------------------------